Tuition & financial aid

 Non-Resident

-MBA students’ tuition will stay the same during their two academic years.
-The program can be completed in 6 or 7 quarters for (Resident Students Only), depending upon your choice of timing for electives.
+MBA tuition will stay the same during a student’s two academic years.
+The program can be completed in 6 or 7 quarters for resident students only depending upon their choice of timing for electives.

 Fees

-In addition to tuition listed above, students enrolled in a UW Bothell MBA program are required to pay an annual program fee of $785.00, payable with tuition each Autumn Quarter.
-The fee will be used to cover expenses benefitting students enrolled in the program.
-It includes expenses associated with required offsite leadership courses, year-end recognition events and items, professional development activities, and miscellaneous informational meetings and program expenses throughout the year.
+In addition to tuition listed above, students enrolled in the UW Bothell MBA program are required to pay an annual program fee of $785.00, payable with tuition each Autumn Quarter.
+The fee will be used to cover expenses benefiting students enrolled in the program.
+It includes expenses associated with required offsite leadership courses, year-end recognition events and items, program preparation activities and resources, professional development activities, and miscellaneous informational meetings and program expenses throughout the year.

 Residency